lsst-ts/observatory-ops-docs/Observatory-Control-System/Scheduler/night-time-operations/index.rst

 One thing to keep an eye on is when the Scheduler starts to experience a series of Script failures.
 In some occasions it may happen that the parameters specified by the *scheduling algorithm* for the Scripts turn out to be invalid (like rotator out of range).
 This can happen for multiple reasons, the most common being a mis-configuration of the *scheduling algorithm*.
-Debuging and fixing these issues will require :ref:`troubleshooting-the-scheduling-algorithm`.
+Debugging and fixing these issues will require :ref:`troubleshooting-the-scheduling-algorithm`.

 .. _scheduler-night-time-operation-troubleshooting-recovering-from-a-scheduler-fault: